ascechen/ascechen.github.io/bindex.md

 - IE6509 Theory and Algorithms for Dynamic Programming
 - ST5222 Advanced Topics in Applied Statistics
 - BDC6304 Robust Modeling and Optimization
-- ST5241 Concentration Inequalities and Emprical Process Methods for High-Dimension Statistics
+- ST5241 Concentration Inequalities and Emprical Process Methods for High-Dimensional Statistics